xyproto/optimize/README.md

 optimize
 ========

-Tweak a modern Linux system for better desktop performance
+Tweak a modern Linux system for better desktop performance.

+Pull requests for additional tweaks are welcome!